microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 ## Classify live video on the Raspberry Pi device

-After following the [Raspberry Pi setup instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you'll have an environment named **py36.** Open a terminal window, and activate your Anaconda environment, and run the script that you wrote above.
+After following the [Raspberry Pi setup instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you'll have an Anaconda environment named **py36.** Open a terminal window, and activate your Anaconda environment, and run the script that you wrote above.

 ```shell
 source activate py34